Bronze Award Girl Scouts

-Recognizing the impact of COVID-19, Girl Scouts is offering a three-month extension from September 30 to December 31, 2020, to provide flexibility for Girl Scouts earning Highest Awards.
-Our Awards team is here to support you.
-If you need to discuss changes to project plans or have questions, contact email@example.com.
+Recognizing the impact of COVID-19, our Awards team is here to support you.
+If you need to discuss changes to project plans or require additional time to complete the project, contact email@example.com to discuss next steps.

 You can pursue your Girl Scout Bronze Award if:

 You're in fourth or fifth grade (or equivalent)

 Explore your community

 Choose your Bronze Award project

 Make a plan